isomerpages/cris-precise/news-and-highlights/events/_posts/2026-05-21-post-MedHackathon Asia 2026: Advancing genomic and health data collaboration across Asia.md

 </li>
 </ul>
 <h4>Accommodation</h4>
-<p>D’Resort, co-located with D’MARQUEE at Downtown East, is the on-site option.
+<p>D’Resort, co-located with Begonia Pavilion at Downtown East, is the on-site
+option.
 Confirmed participants receive a list of alternative hotels nearby, with indicative travel times, in the registration confirmation email.
 Participants book their own rooms.</p>
 <h4>Registration</h4>
 <p>MedHackathon Asia 2026 is a small working meeting, and venue capacity